Fill your College Details

 3. Virtual Devices

-A virtual device is a software abstraction that presents a device-like interface to a user or application, without actually being tied to a physical device.
-Virtual devices allow resource sharing and can mimic real devices, such as virtual network interfaces.
+A virtual device is an abstraction implemented in software that appears as a device-like interface to a user or an application but is not actually bound to a physical device.
+Virtual devices make it possible to share resources and can simulate actual devices, for example, virtual network interfaces.

 Features of Input Output Device Management In Operating System